sgorgun/binary-tree-traversal-task-python/README.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The following coding exercises are designed to test your knowledge of the following concepts:
 * Binary tree
 * Binary tree traversals (inorder, postorder, preorder, level order)